SFTtech/openage/doc/media/slp-files.md

 ```
 Python format: `Struct("< 4s H H H H i i i 8x")`

-There are 4 known versions of SLP: '2.0N', '3.0', '4.0X', and '4.1X'.
-AoE1,
-AoK (including HD), and SWGB all use the '2.0N' version.
-With AoE1: Definitive
-Edition (AoE1 DE), three new versions were created; '3.0' '4.0X', and '4.1X'.
-Version 3.0 doesn't seem to be much different from 2.0N SLPs (seems to be used
-for rescaled SLPs and terrains), whereas 4.0X and 4.1X SLPs have additional
-variables in the header that replace the comment field.
-'4.1X' was introduced
-in a patch for AoE1 DE (probably Update 9).
-It uses the same structure as '4.0X',
-but only seems to be used with decay SLPs.
-It was likely updated to include the
-'decay' type of SLP which apparently darkens bodies on decay.

 The Type field designates what type of graphic the SLP is:

 Value    | Description